 What’s the point of NFTs?

 When people are new to NFTs they see the million-dollar monkey Jpegs and think the whole thing is just pretty dumb.
 The current state of NFTs gives a bad impression.
 The truth is that NFT technology is a game-changer.
 The expensive monkey pictures are just the beginning.
-Profile picture NFTs like the Bored Ape Yacht Club collection was pretty much just the first use case for NFTs.
+Profile picture NFTs like the Bored Ape Yacht Club collection were pretty much just the first use case for NFTs.
 The NFT industry is already moving towards NFTs that have real use cases that provide value and solve problems.

 The big reason why people like NFTs is that they allow people to buy and sell digital goods with cryptocurrency.
 Before NFTs, all you could really do with cryptocurrency was buy and sell different coins.
 NFTs are great for cryptocurrency because adoption in real life is moving slowly.
 You can’t walk into your favorite stores and pay for stuff with bitcoin yet.